 Once done you must now fold the paper on itself making like a concertina pattern ready to hang.
 Give the glue around 5 minutes to get established on the paper.

 Unfold your length of paper and offer it up to the wall using your vertical line to keep it straight.
 It should stick where you put it.
 If you are going up to the ceiling, leave 10cm or so beyond what is required and let this fold under the ceiling.
 You can then push the paper into the corner with your finger, smoothing things down and finally trimming the crease with a sharp knife to make a smart looking edge.

-Do a similar thing at the bottom by your skirting boards, let the paper hang beyond them, push into place and then cut away any excess with a sharp knife.
+Do a similar thing at the bottom of your skirting boards, let the paper hang beyond them, push into place and then cut away any excess with a sharp knife.
 At this point, you can smooth out any bubbles by using a brush or sponge and brushing from the centre out.

 Your next lengths can be hung by aligning them to the original as a guide.
 Continue the process, making sure to wipe off any excess wallpaper paste with a brush.